decodewithdeepak/markdown-notes/7th-sem/nsc/nsc-unit-2.md

 ## **6. Digital Signature**

 > PYQ: Digital Signature in detail.
 (Feb-22, 7 marks)
 > PYQ: How are digital signatures used in cryptographic communication?
 (2024, 2.5 marks)

 ### 6.1 What is a Digital Signature?

-**Digital Signature** is a cryptographic technique that provides authentication, integrity, and non-repudiation for digital messages or documents.
+**Digital Signature** is a cryptographic technique that provides authentication, integrity, and non-repudiation (meaning the sender cannot deny sending the message) for digital messages or documents.
 It is the electronic equivalent of a handwritten signature but provides much stronger security guarantees.
 A digital signature proves that a message was created by a known sender and has not been altered in transit.

 **Purpose:**

 - **Authentication**: Verifies sender's identity
 - **Integrity**: Ensures message hasn't been modified
 - **Non-repudiation**: Sender cannot deny sending the message